 Symantec warned that Russian hackers are exploiting the change in American work habits.
 They said the malicious code can spread in corporate networks.

-Such code is typically “ransomware” that allows the hackers to demand millions from companies.
+Such code is typically “ransomware.”
+It allows hackers to demand millions from companies.

-While ransomware has long been a concern, devastating attacks on large U.S. cities and towns have put the crisis in a spotlight.
+Ransomware has long been a concern.
+Now, attacks on U.S. cities and towns have put the crisis in a spotlight.